TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 }
 ```

-The following is an example of a fairly complete transaction that has already been settled.
-This could be used to start the process of backfilling information about an already settled transaction.
+The following is an example of a reasonably complete transaction already settled.
+An Agent could create these to backfill information about an already settled transaction.

 ```json
 {